Bayada, Ma'ale Iron

 Bayada (البياضة, בַּיָאדָה) or Khirbet al-Baiyada (خربة البياضه, ח'רבת אל-ביאדה) is an Arab village in Israel's Haifa District.
 The village is in the Wadi Ara area of the northern Triangle, 4 kilometers northeast of Umm al-Fahm.
 Since 1996, it has been under the jurisdiction of the Ma'ale Iron local council.
 In mid-2016 the population of Bayada was 486, all of whom are Muslims.
-The vast majority of the residents are members of the Jabbarin clan (Who also live in nearby Salim and Musheirifa) and most of the residents work in construction and other related jobs.
-Bayada started as part of Musheirifa and later became a separate village.

 Bayada is the feminine form of the word white in Arabic.
 The village was so named because of the bright soil found in the area.

 Geography

 Bayada is one of the smallest villages in the region and is located on a hill overlooking Wadi Ara.
 The village is located between the Umm al-Fahm mountain ridge and the Menashe Heights.

 History

 The village was originally a neighborhood of Musheirifa.
+The vast majority of the residents are members of the Jabbarin clan (Who also live in nearby Salim and Musheirifa).
+During the 19th and first half of the 20th century, Bayada was a small dependency of the Fahmawi Commonwealth established by Hebronite clans belonging to Umm al-Fahm.
+The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 During the 1948 Arab–Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed an armistice agreement, in which Israel would receive the Wadi Ara area and on 20 May Israeli forces took control of the village.